AgonConsole8/agon-docs/docs/mos/API.md

 ## `0x70-0x73`: Low-level SD card access

-APIs provide low-level access to the SD card.
-These are not intended for general use, but are provided for some special use-cases, such as for an operating system that uses a different filing system than FatFS, or for tools that wish to access the SD card in ways that are not supported by the FatFS library.
+These APIs provide low-level access to the SD card.
+They are not intended for general use, but are provided for some special use-cases, such as for an operating system that uses a different filing system than FatFS, or for tools that wish to access the SD card in ways that are not supported by the FatFS library.

 As the use of these APIs can potentialy cause data corruption in order to use them you need to use an "unlock code".
 It is possible to avoid using the unlock mechanism by using the underlying functions directly via the [`mos_getfunction`](#0x50-mos_getfunction) API call.